 The Federal Reserve recently raised the interest rates, resulting in the average credit card interest rate to reach an all-time high of 16.96 percent.
 While business credit cards only account for 4 percent of all of the credit cards that are issued in the U.S., they account for $430 billion in annual spending, which is almost 17 percent of all of the purchases that are made with general purpose credit cards.

 If you are thinking about getting a credit card for your business, here are some things that you should consider.

 A business credit card is a card that is issued to businesses to use for valid business expenses.
 The cards are credit cards, which means that they extend a revolving line of credit to businesses.
 Business owners must apply for these cards in order to obtain them.

 The card issuers may check the credit of both the business and its owner.
 It is common for card issuers to ask for a personal guarantee from the business’s owner, which means that the owner may be on the hook if the business fails to meet its obligations to the credit card company.

 Businesses may use their credit cards to pay their expenses or to make purchases.
 If they carry balances on their cards, they may be charged high rates of interest.
-Finally, it is important to be careful when you use credit cards because they are often targeted by fraudsters.
+Finally, it is important to be careful when you use credit cards because they can be targeted by fraudsters.

 A good business credit card offer is one that carries a low rate of interest and no annual fee.
 If you are wanting a credit card for your business, you should also look at the rewards that the card offers.
 Business credit card offers may come with rewards that are different than consumer credit cards, but some of the rewards may be better for larger companies.